 Design for Adaptation: Living in a Climate-Changing World

-Even if we stopped emitting greenhouse gases tomorrow, rising global temperatures would still bring major changes to the climate system and our way of life.
-This article offers solutions for designing buildings that not only mitigate our impact on the global climate, but also adapt to the changes that are coming-and those that are already here.
+Solutions for designing buildings that not only mitigate our impact on the global climate, but also adapt to the changes that are coming (and those that are already here)

 Climate scientists have been speaking out for decades about the need to reduce greenhouse gas emissions in order to avoid a significantly warmer and less livable future.
 Now that climate change is finally part of the public discussion, the future is already here—and it’s only getting warmer.
 Designing energy-efficient buildings is an important step toward preventing more drastic warming.
 We need to redouble these efforts—the 2030 Challenge goal of carbon-neutral buildings by 2030 will be a difficult yet critical standard to meet.
 But by stopping there, are we turning a blind eye to the changes that scientists say are coming even if greenhouse gas emissions were turned off tomorrow?